Keyword Research & Analysis

 Step 4: Google’s Keyword Planner Tool

-Add all your keywords, from the brainstorming, forum and social media searches (and anything else you can think of) to Google’s Keyword Planner tool.
+Add all keywords, from the brainstorming, forum and social media searches (and anything else you think of) to Google’s Keyword Planner tool.
 Let it do it’s work and come up with even more ideas for your keyword research and analysis.
-Check search volumes for all the terms on your list – for most businesses (but not all) any keywords with a search volume less than 100 can be eliminated from the list.
+Check search volumes for all the terms on your list – for most businesses (but not all) any keywords with a UK search volume < 250/month can be eliminated.

 Step 5: People Also Asked / Related Questions

-Whenever you enter a search onto Google you will see a list of similar or related queries under the heading “People Also Asked” or “Related Questions”.
-These queries are always worth considering as they often individually have low search volumes per month (and are, therefore, less competitive) but combined they can generate significant amounts of organic traffic.
-There are keyword research tools such as AlsoAsked that can help you identify more keywords of this type that might be relevant to your business.
+When you enter a search in Google you will see a list of similar or related queries under the heading “People Also Ask” or “People Also Search For”.
+These queries are always worth considering – individually they have low search volumes (and are, therefore, less competitive) but combined they can generate significant amounts of organic traffic.
+There are keyword research tools such as AlsoAsked that can help you identify keywords of this type that might be relevant to your business.
 It’s important for this step to consider cumulative search volumes over a range of related keywords rather than individual keyword search volumes.

 1. Some or even most of the keywords we’d like to use are really competitive.
 And we are in an industry with a lot of long established companies with recognisable brands.
 How can we find keywords that are actually relevant but that we have a chance of ranking for?